inartov555/python-e2e-test/README.md

-# Instagram E2E Test Framework (Python + Pytest + Playwright)
+# E2E Test Framework (Python + Pytest + Playwright)

 Modern, scalable, and maintainable test framework built with **Pytest** and **Playwright** using **Page Object Model**, OOP, and SOLID principles.
-Designed per the task to model Instagram public pages and an authenticated feed page.
+Designed per the task to model public pages and an authenticated feed page.
 > Note: Tests that require authentication are **skipped** unless a valid Playwright `storage_state.json` is provided (to avoid CAPTCHA).

 ## Quick Start